 The idea of two chemical structures being substantially similar is unclear at best.
 Experts in chemistry agree that the term is not generally used to objectively or quantitatively compare the structures of molecules and has no real universal meaning from one lab to another.
 Combining this hazy concept of substantial similarity with a criminal offense raises concerns of due process violations.
 In a drug analog case, this can take several forms, such as uncovering inconsistent positions held by various governmental departments as to whether a drug analog is truly substantially similar to a controlled substance.

-The Lincoln drug analog lawyers at Berry Law Firm are experienced at ensuring the client’s constitutional rights of due process are upheld by uncovering these inconsistencies in determining whether the government considers two substances substantially similar.
+The Lincoln designer drug lawyers at Berry Law are experienced at ensuring the client’s constitutional rights of due process are upheld by uncovering these inconsistencies in determining whether the government considers two substances substantially similar.

 Drug Analog Crime Defense

-The Role of a Lincoln Drug Analog Defense Attorney
+The Role of a Lincoln Drug Analog Attorney

 - The accused knew the substance with which he was dealing is unlawful under some law